sleepjie/Valanar/Valanar Superdocument.md

 ---
 ### Dwarrow
 ##### Physical Traits
-The Dwarrow are short, stocky humanoids, typically standing between 4 to 5 feet tall, with dense, muscular builds that make them appear broader than most other races.
+The **Dwarrow** are a stocky, broad-built people, standing between 4’5” and 5’2” on average.
+Their dense bone structure and compact musculature give them a natural resilience, making them significantly heavier than their height suggests.
+Their bodies are well-adapted to physical labour and combat, capable of enduring harsh conditions for extended periods without fatigue.
+Their hair is thick and grows quickly, commonly seen in deep browns, reds, and blacks, though silver and platinum hues appear with age.
+Beards are a defining trait, with both men and women capable of growing them, and many take great pride in elaborate braiding or grooming rituals.

 Their skin tones range from earthen hues of deep bronze to ash grey.
 Dwarrow possess remarkable physical endurance—their compact bodies are well-suited to harsh environments, allowing them to withstand extreme conditions better than other races.

+Their eyes are smaller than a human’s but incredibly sharp, adapted to see clearly in dim light.
+A secondary reflective layer behind the retina enhances their ability to navigate tunnels and caverns, though bright sunlight can be mildly uncomfortable without protective eyewear.
+Their ears are slightly rounded and pressed close to the skull, offering some protection against debris and environmental hazards common in underground living.

+Dwarrow voices tend to be deep and resonant, carrying well even in noisy or enclosed spaces.
+Their language is built on hard consonants and guttural tones, making it one of the hardest languages to learn for non-native speakers.

+A Dwarrow’s lifespan far exceeds that of humans, with most living well past 300 years.
+They age gradually, maintaining their strength and skill for centuries before the effects of time begin to slow them.
 ##### Heritage & History
-The Dwarrow are a stout, conscientious race of humanoids who originated from Nazkuga prior to its devastation.
+The Dwarrow are a conscientious race who originated from Nazkuga prior to its devastation.
 ##### Society
 While it’s true that most cultures revere their elderly, the Dwarrow take patronage and ancestral pride very seriously, venerating their oldest and most experienced warriors and scholars and respecting the traditions of family and duty.

 While Dwarrow are known for their fierce tempers, they tend to avoid open violence between one another.
 Disputes within a community are resolved through the practice of the Grudge Drink, a ritual where feuding parties come together to drink and speak their grievances, with the last man at the table being declared the ultimate winner of the dispute if no consensus is reached; failing that, a more physical solution known as the Pug, is employed—an organised fistfight overseen by elders in which neither of the aggrieved fighters are allowed to rest until either of them are victorious.
 These practices prevent grudges from festering into something more dangerous while maintaining a sense of honour and brotherhood within the clan.
 ##### Geography

 ---
 ### Kanin